Let's use a simple Business License workflow as an example, that has the following steps:

 We'll do that three more times to enter in all of the information we want to collect.
 We'll also add a second section for the business info.
 You may want to add some Logic to your form so it displays certain questions only to some applicants based on their previous answers.

 Add a review step:

-Your team will want to make sure everything was completed correctly before accepting a payment and issuing the license, so you can add a review step and add a team of reviewers.
+Your team will want to make sure everything was completed correctly before accepting a payment and issuing the license, so you can add a review step and add reviewers by adding a Role for the individual or group of people who will be completing the Review.
+Here's more on how to use Roles to ensure the right people always have access to Review processes.
 Review steps will automatically notify the applicant about the progress of their application.
 You can set up default approval/ rejection messages to make staff reviews go even faster.
 And you can even build conditional review steps using logic.

 Add payment step

 In order to collect a license fee, we'll add a payment step.
 We can set the amount to be collected, and multiple other options, including whether to accept cash and/or check payments and whether to pass the transaction fee on to the applicant (almost all our governments do).
 You can use a Formula to automatically calculate a fee.
 Before you begin accepting payments, you'll also need to configure your payout account.